sn3akiwhizper-pkms/awesome-foam/README.md

 This section is about theories and principles of knowledge management systems instead of specific software solutions that might be used to implement them.

-- [PARA](https://fortelabs.com/blog/para/): Projects, Areas, Resources, Archives method developed by ForteLabs
+- [PARA](https://fortelabs.com/blog/para/): Projects, Areas, Resources, Archives method developed by ForteLabs, also considered the "Second Brain" method
 - [Zettelkasten](https://zettelkasten.de/introduction/): "create a web of thoughts instead of notes of arbitrary size and form, and emphasize connection, not a collection"
 - [Johnny Decimal](https://johnnydecimal.com/): two levels of at most ten categories, category:id
 - [LYT Method](https://www.linkingyourthinking.com/): Learn Forward Learning(TM)